 The only thing you need to do is writing down the board you would like to pin it to.
-And it doesn’t need to be only one board, you also choose multiple boards, and of course, you can add your pin to tribes as well.
+And it doesn’t need to be only one board, you also choose multiple boards, and of course, you can add your pin to Communities as well.

 Now, I understand that scheduling pins one by one could be time-consuming, so a little trick for you:

 – HOW TO SCHEDULE MULTIPLE PINS